Freeman Spogli Institute for International Studies

 Current Research and Scholarly InterestsWe study the interactions between food production, food security, and the environment using a range of modern tools.

-Assistant Professor of Education and Center Fellow at the Freeman Spogli Institute for International Studies
+Associate Professor of Education and Senior Fellow at the Freeman Spogli Institute for International Studies

 Current Research and Scholarly InterestsPrashant's research focuses on examining/addressing inequalities in the education of youth and on understanding/improving the quality of education received by youth in a number of countries including China, India, Russia, and the United States.
 In the course of addressing educational inequalities, Prashant examines the consequences of tracking, financial and informational constraints, as well as social and psychological factors in highly competitive education systems.
 His work on understanding educational quality is built around research that assesses and compares student learning in higher education, high school and compulsory schooling.
 He furthermore conducts large-scale evaluations of educational programs and policies that seek to improve student outcomes.